Socialist Party USA: Subsequent history

+In 2012, SPUSA member Pat Noble was elected to the Red Bank Regional High School Board of Education.
+Noble ran openly as a Socialist, despite the race being nonpartisan.

 Election results

 SPUSA has fielded electoral candidates for local, state, and federal offices.
 SPUSA candidates usually run on a SPUSA ballot line, as independent, or as Green Party candidates.

 SPUSA has often endorsed members of the Vermont Progressive Party (VPP), such as Peter Diamondstone.
 Most of these individuals were members of the Vermont socialist Liberty Union Party, but not members of SPUSA.
 These endorsees-but-not-members of SPUSA are not included below.

 SPUSA has won several local offices, but never a state legislature, statewide, or federal office.